Laser Hair Removal for Men

 In fact, an average man who starts shaving around age 15 will spend around six months of his life in front of a mirror with the razor!
 By contrast, laser hair removal usually takes 30 minutes or less per session, and you could reach your clinical end point by the end of 18 months.

 Women are not the only ones who are interested in maintaining their physical appearance and staying well-groomed.
 In the last few years, laser hair removal has increased in popularity by 85% among men.
 Excess body hair on the back, shoulders, and chest can be caused by increased levels of testosterone, genes, age and ethnicity.

 Permanently removing hair can increase confidence in men due to the fact that their skin is smooth and never needs to be shaved.
 Simplicity customer Mike Davis said, "The largest impact for me is that I no longer get ingrown hairs, and I no longer have to shave.
 This has allowed my skin to be very smooth.
 What can I say, chicks dig it."
 Read more about Mike's experience with laser hair removal here.

 Men have found laser hair removal beneficial for more than just aesthetic reasons.
 Many male athletes permanently remove hair because it increases speed and decreases discomfort that can come from rubbing and chaffing.
 A recent study by a group of engineers showed being hairless can increase your bicycling speed up to a quarter of a mile per hour faster.
 Runners and swimmers often remove hair for speed and comfort reasons as well.

-Most men who get laser hair removal will only need 10 to 12 total sessions for permanent hair removal.
+Most men who get laser hair removal can reach their clinical end point in 18 months.
 Try a starter package today on one of the most common body areas men choose to get hair removal: